-Intern applications will close on the 7th June 2013.
-Upon marking the evidence supported resume's as part of our shortlisting process, we will send emails to all applicants to inform them of the outcome of their application.
-If you have been successful in securing an interview, we will email you an invitation to select your interview time and date online.
+Intern applications will close on the 5th June 2015.
+Upon reviewing the CV's and University z-scores resume's as part of our shortlisting process, we will send emails to all applicants to inform them of the outcome of their application.
+If you are successful in securing an interview, we will email you an invitation to select your interview time and date online.

 All interns have protected training time each week.
 Those on rotation to a rural health care service also have protected training time.
 As well as the formal weekly education sessions, there are a number of other educational opportunities for interns, including attending specific workshops (surgical skills, the deteriorating patient) and career preparation evenings, as well as organisation wide education sessions such as the surgical audit and the medical Grand Round held each week.

 Yes, there are research opportunities available for interns.
-The research opportunities can be discussed with the Supervisor of Intern training, Dr. Natasha Holmes, or the Medical Administrator, Clinical Education Unit, Dr Sam Radford.
+The research opportunities can be discussed with the Supervisor of Intern training, Dr. Natasha Holmes, or the Medical Lead, Clinical Education Unit, Dr Chris Leung.
 Either would happily assist in putting those interested in clinical research in touch with the relevant departments.

 No, this will not affect your chances of selection.
 What might affect your chances of selection is whether you are eligible for selection as a Group 1 or Group 2 candidate; Group membership is determined by the PMCV eligibility criteria (see PMCV website).
 Group 1 candidates are all eligible for selection at Austin Health, Group 2 candidates will also be eligible for selection, although in much smaller numbers than Group 1.